coderiders22/Rise11_Full_Stack_Assignment/README.md

 ---

 ## **Conclusion**
 This project was a rewarding experience.
-Building the dashboard from scratch improved my attention to detail, problem-solving skills, and proficiency with React.js and CSS.
+Building the dashboard from scratch improved my attention to detail, problem-solving skills, and proficiency with Next.js and Tailwind CSS.
 It was challenging yet enjoyable to create a professional, responsive, and dynamic user interface.